 Explores different ways of reading a text.
-Students use diverse critical methods to consider the distinct understandings of a text produced by different reading methods.
-Examines connections between developments in critical theory and parallel developments in philosophy, art and film criticism and social theory.
-A variety of critical methods will be examined.
+Students use diverse critical methods to consider the distinct understandings of a text produced by different reading method Examines connections between developments in critical theory and parallel developments in philosophy, art and film criticism and social theory.
+A variety of critical met ods will be examined.

-William Shakespeare
+ENGL 351 William Shakespeare

-Considers such works as the Sonnets, Midsummer Night's Dream, Measure for Measure and The Tempest.
+Considers such works as the Sonnets, Midsummer Night Dream, Measure for Measure and The Tempest.
+Prerequisite: ENGL 250 or department approval